Ashtasy/QuantConnectProject4/README.md

 - PSR ~ 3.317%
 - Return ~ -2.22 %

-Rough year for Algorithm Trading Bots, the fluctuations in these 2 years and
+Rough year for Algorithm Trading Bots, the fluctuations in these 2 years and intraday strategies should be solidified with strict parameters.